 Reporting of safety issues by staff is actively encouraged to promote corrective actions to be put in place.
-All health and safety related incidents are reviewed by the Health and Safety Committee (led by our head of asset operations and including a cross section of operations team members), senior operations team management (operations team departmental heads) and with escalation to the Executive Team - a documented investigation is completed where appropriate.
+All health and safety related incidents are reviewed by the Health and Safety Committee (led by our Head of Assets and including a cross section of operational and non-operational team members), senior operations team management (operations team departmental heads) and with escalation to the Executive Team - a documented investigation is completed where appropriate.
 We provide training to all staff to help reduce the occurrence of accidents in the workplace.